Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 <img src="{{ "/assets/img/krbinf2.jpg" | prepend: site.baseurl }}" />

-The last piece of the jigsaw is to run your xfreerdp command with the key being to specify a blank password and use the restriced-admin flag as so:
+The last piece of the jigsaw is to run your xfreerdp command with the key being to specify a blank password and to use the restricted-admin flag:

 {% highlight powershell %}
 xfreerdp /size:1670x1430 +clipboard /cert:ignore /v:kennedy-dc.kennedy.local /u:dkennedy /p:'' /d:kennedy.local /dynamic-resolution /restricted-admin